 So Christmas was going to be different!
-After 3 years of living in my own flat, I’d kicked my boyfriend to the kerb.
+After 3 years of living away from home, I’d kicked my boyfriend to the kerb.
 All my friends were in couples, I didn’t want to be their third wheel, so I packed a bag and drove to visit my parents.
-Moving away from the suburbs, they had a house with a couple of guest rooms so I could have company or privacy – still it felt funny to be less independent than usual.
+They’d moved away from the suburbs, to a rambling house with a couple of guest rooms so I could have their company or privacy – still it felt funny to be less independent than usual.

-My mother told me they were attending a drinks party, friends who were going on a cruise for christmas were having people round before they left.
-I’d met a few of my parents’ friends so I I’d be able to make conversation, but wasn’t looking forward to it much.
+My mother told me they were attending a drinks party.
+Friends who were going on a cruise for Christmas were having people round before they left.
+I’d met a few of my parents’ friends so I I’d be able to make conversation, but I wasn’t looking forward to it much.
 Still I got dressed up – a leather pencil skirt, stockings and heels, cute cardigan unbuttoned at the neck.
-I was still getting used to my new hairstyle – the long wavy curls my ex-boyfriend loved were now cut into a blunt bob.
+I was still getting used to my new hairstyle – the long wavy curls my ex-boyfriend had loved were now cut into a blunt bob.
 I wore damson purple lipstick and big hooped earrings.

-As we parked I admired their grand house; in an old market town it fronted onto the town square and looked to be three storeys high.
-As my father raised the brass knocker the door swung open and our host welcomed us in, his face flushed from the toasty temperature inside!
-The house groaned with guests and there was a low hum of conversation.
+As we parked I admired the grand house; in an old market town it fronted onto the town square and looked to be three storeys high.
+As my father raised the brass knocker, the door swung open and our host welcomed us in, his face flushed from the toasty temperature inside!
+The house groaned with guests generating a low hum of conversation.
 Standing on the periphery I had a chance to admire the fancy decor – Laura Ashley meets gentleman’s study.

 Our host and hostess were very welcoming.
-I soon had a drink in hand and was trailing my mother, saying her hellos and introducing me, explaining I was staying over christmas.
-It was heavy going though, how much could I say about doing admin in a firm where I’d worked for 4 years?
+Soon I had a drink in hand and was trailing my mother, saying hello and being introduced, she explained I was staying over Christmas.
+It was heavy going though, how much could I say about my job doing admin?
 Most guests were middle aged and I was floundering.

 OK – I was 25, but I really hadn’t been in many boys’ bedrooms!
-A room with a bed and someone of the opposite sex usually had an agenda, so I immediately felt a nervous frisson.
-Add that to the fact I didn’t know this guy, (although I wanted to!) and now we had to make conversation for about an hour!
-He showed me into a fussy but tidy bedroom, I sat on the bed and he took a desk chair (the outward signs said gentleman!)
+A room with a bed and someone of the opposite sex usually implied an agenda.
+I immediately felt a nervous frisson.
+Add that to the fact I didn’t know this guy, (although I wanted to!) and now we needed to make conversation for about an hour!
+He showed me into a fussy but tidy bedroom, where I sat on the bed and he took a desk chair (seems like a gentleman!)

-This was his sister’s room (that explained the decor!) he poured himself a glass of Coke, he couldn’t drink with the tablets he was on for his injuries.
+This was his sister’s room (which explained the decor!) he poured himself a glass of Pepsi, he couldn’t drink with the tablets he was on for his injuries.
 I was feeling a little calmer by now.

-As we talked I discovered he was in his first year of university, perhaps I had the upper hand, being older with more life experience.
-Hamish had the self assurance which often comes with private education and wealth, a confidence that nothing was out of reach, no doors would be shut to him.
-He wasn’t obnoxious or entitled, but he had that shine about him created by youth and privilege.
+As we talked I discovered he was in his first year of university, so I had the upper hand, being older with more life experience.
+Hamish had the self assurance which often accompanies private education and wealth, a confidence that nothing was out of reach, no doors would be shut to him.
+Although not obnoxious or entitled, he had that shine about him created by youth and privilege.
 I found him charming and open, we chatted easily.
-He put music on in the background, something I hadn’t heard before, so we listened and discussed the development of the artist’s style from his last album, moved onto live acts we’d seen and Hamish stated his ambitions to be a music manager – probably the one area his parents’ influence had no reach!
+He put music on in the background, something I hadn’t heard before, so we listened and discussed the development of the artist’s style from the previous album.
+We moved onto live acts we’d seen then Hamish stated his ambitions to be a music manager – probably an area his parents’ influence could not reach!

-While we talked I felt fascinated by his sheer beauty – his eyes were hauntingly pale, but very intense when he was animated about a topic.
-His lips were full and he smiled widely, generously and laughed easily.
+While we talked I was fascinated by his sheer beauty.
+His eyes, although hauntingly pale, were very intense when he was animated about a topic.
+His lips were full; he smiled widely, generously and laughed easily.
 Such a change from my ex-boyfriend who’d become sulky and complacent towards the end, never wanting to go out or try new experiences.
 This young man had his whole life in front of him and was eager to explore.

-He touched on girlfriends past, there had been one at his private boarding school, which sounded intense and formative, as first loves often are.
-His most recent had been older – 26 and a model – how did his parents feel about that I wondered?
-They were cool with it apparently but it was short-lived as they were never in the same place, it seemed to have been a ski-holiday romance.
+He touched on girlfriends past, there had been one at his private boarding school.
+Their relationship sounded intense and formative, as first loves often are.
+Most recently he’d dated someone older – 26 and a model.
+How did his parents feel about that I wondered?
+They were cool with it apparently but it had been short-lived as they were never in the same place, basically it had been a ski-holiday romance.

-It was a surprise when my mother put her head round the door to say they were leaving – even more surprising was that I didn’t want to go!
+It was a shock how fast time had flown, when my mother put her head round the door to say they were leaving.
+Even more surprising was that I didn’t want to go!
 She must’ve read my expression.

 “If you want to stay longer, Fred can bring you home,” my mother said.

 There was the usual fuss, locating my coat, did I have a scarf?
-Thanking our host and hostess for the party and wishing them well on their cruise – all the time I hugged to myself the pleasant, warm feeling that spending time with Hamish had created, not looking for anything more.
-He would go on holiday with his family the next day, my visit with my parents extended to the start of January, then I would return to my flat and my job …
+Thanking our host and hostess for the party and wishing them well on their cruise.
+The whole time I hugged to myself the pleasant, warm feeling created by spending time with Hamish, not looking for anything more.
+He would go on holiday with his family the next day, my visit with my parents extended to the start of January, at which time I would return to my flat and my job …

 “Oh no, I’m not going!”
-Hamish answered Fred’s wife (was she called Sally?
-I wasn’t sure) “I’m staying at home to look after the house and the cats.”
+Hamish answered when Fred’s wife wished him happy holiday.
+“I’m staying at home to look after the house and the cats.”